-Martin Loridan Martin Loridan is a composer and Professor at the Royal Conservatoire of Brussels.
-His works are regularly performed in Europe and beyond by internationally renowned performers such as Claude Delangle, Rohan de Saram, the Arditti Quartet, the ensembles Klangforum Wien, Fractales, Mise-en.
-His work has been awarded prestigious international prizes, such as the Reinl Foundation Prize (Vienna), the André Jolivet Prize (Paris), the Vareler Prize (Berlin).
-He graduated from the Paris Conservatoire National Supérieur de Musique (CNSM) where he obtained four prizes in harmony, counterpoint, fugue and forms, and 20th/21st-century composition.
-He is currently completing a PhD at the University of Leeds, UK, thanks to prestigious academic grants and awards such as the Stanley Burton Research Scholarship and the Leeds Doctoral Scholarship.
-He is also the recipient of the Art Research Fund (Fonds de la recherche en Arts FRArt) by the National Fund for Scientific Research, Belgium (FNRS).
-His doctoral research is an investigation into air and breath (‘souffle’) as a composition material.
-His research has led him to the study of traditional music (Villa Salammbô residence with the support of the French Institute in Tunis) and the development of new instrumental hybridizations: extended pedal system renewing the possibilities of the piano; works for the Naylute, a new hybrid instrument between the Arabic Nay and the Western flute; application of electric guitar pedalboards systems to other instruments such as the accordion.
-In these different contexts, he could develop the main axes of his research: the 'tactility' of breath (souffle) and its double human and instrumental resonance; the porosity of air (as a sound material) and its development within orchestral forces and electronic expansions in amplified works.
-His scores are published by BabelScores.
-Martin Loridan’s tracks Composer l'espace extrait (sequence 2b) (2021) by Martin Loridan published on 2023-04-08T19:00:06Z Extended pedal Project: Reverberated Grain (2022) by Martin Loridan published on 2023-04-07T12:07:08Z Extended pedal Project: Reverberated Feedbacks (2022) by Martin Loridan published on 2023-01-25T10:59:55Z Extended pedal Project: Reverberated Impacts (2022) by Martin Loridan published on 2022-11-02T15:14:59Z Tracer le Souffle (2020) for amplified accordion and pedals by Martin Loridan published on 2021-10-06T19:54:10Z Souffles enlacés (2019) for Nay by Martin Loridan published on 2019-11-07T18:29:23Z Un Eco di Soffio (2019) for two Cellos (Movement II) by Martin Loridan published on 2019-11-07T18:25:28Z
+Martin Loridan Martin Loridan is an internationally established composer and Professor at the Royal Conservatoire of Brussels.
+His works are regularly performed in Europe and beyond by internationally renowned performers such as Claude Delangle, Rohan de Saram, the Arditti Quartet, the ensembles Klangforum Wien, Fractales, Mise-en, and Accroche note.
+He has been awarded prestigious international prizes, such as the Reinl Foundation Prize (Vienna), the André Jolivet Prize (Paris), and the Vareler Prize (Berlin).
+He graduated from the Paris Conservatoire National Supérieur de Musique (CNSM).
+He also holds a PhD in composition from the University of Leeds (UK) that has been funded by prestigious academic grants, including the Stanley Burton Research Scholarship and the Leeds Doctoral Scholarship.
+His doctoral research is an investigation into air and breath (souffle) as a composition material.
+Throughout his career, he has developed a growing interest in traditional music (Villa Salammbô residence with the support of the French Institute in Tunis), as well as the development of new instrumental hybridizations.
+This includes, for example, an extended pedal system that expands the possibilities of intra-piano playing and resonance, new amplified uses of instruments (such as the accordion) that exploit electronics as a fragile element, work on hybrid lutheries, such as those derived from the Naylute, a crossbreed between the Western flute and the traditional Arab Nay.
+In these different contexts, he could develop the main axes of his research: the tactility of air and breath (souffle) and its dual human and instrumental resonance, as well as the porosity of air as a timbral material and its development within orchestral forces and electronic expansions in amplified works.
+He is also the recipient of the prestigious Art Research Fund (Fonds de la Recherche en Arts FRArt) awarded by the National Funds for Scientific Research, Belgium (FNRS).
+He is the artistic director of the Festival Mosaïques, an interdisciplinary experimental music festival gathering international artists as well as an intergenerational public each year in Brussels.
+His scores are published by BabelScores, Paris.
+Martin Loridan’s tracks Feed the Monster (2024) - Ensemble Fractales by Martin Loridan published on 2025-11-18T19:17:07Z Solar Winds (2025) - piano, cello and electronics by Martin Loridan published on 2025-10-05T21:13:29Z Extended pedal Project: Reverberated Impacts (2024 Version) by Martin Loridan published on 2024-06-25T10:32:19Z Extended pedal Project: Reverberated Grain (2022) by Martin Loridan published on 2023-04-07T12:07:08Z Extended pedal Project: Reverberated Feedbacks (2022) by Martin Loridan published on 2023-01-25T10:59:55Z Extended pedal Project: Reverberated Impacts (2022 version) by Martin Loridan published on 2022-11-02T15:14:59Z Tracer le Souffle (2020) for amplified accordion and pedals by Martin Loridan published on 2021-10-06T19:54:10Z Souffles enlacés (2019) for Nay by Martin Loridan published on 2019-11-07T18:29:23Z Un Eco di Soffio (2019) for two Cellos (Movement II) by Martin Loridan published on 2019-11-07T18:25:28Z

 Extended pedal Project: Reverberated Grain (2022) by Martin Loridan published on 2023-04-07T12:07:08Z